astelmach01/tinylang/docs/getting_started.md

 pip install tinylang
 ```

-## Installing Python
+## 🐍 Installing Python

-If you don't have Python installed, you can download it from the [official Python website](https://www.python.org/downloads/).
+If you don't have Python installed, you can download it from the [🌐 official Python website](https://www.python.org/downloads/).

 ### On macOS and Linux: